 Block notifications from specific apps

-If this doesn’t work — you can also block apps from your phone.
-Go to your Android Wear App on your phone, choose settings > block app notifications.
+You can block notifications for specific apps from your phone.
+Go to your Android Wear app on your phone, choose Settings > block app notifications.
 Touch the plus icon then select the apps you want to block.

 Dim screen with your palm